 Vaccine Definition and Types of Vaccine

 There are different types of vaccines.
-Each and every type of Vaccine are design to instruct you.
-How to fight a certain type of germ and the diseases they cause.
+Each type of vaccine is designed to guide you.
+How to fight against certain types of germs and diseases caused by them.

 Base on some factors.
-They look the immune system responds to the germ, who actually need to be vaccinated against germ and the best method for vaccine production.
+They find that the immune system responds to the germ, which actually needs to be vaccinated against the germ, and the best way to produce a vaccine.

 Read– Boostrix vaccine